vmasrani/pyjanitor/paper/manuscript.md

     .remove_column('column_name_14')
     .transform('column_name_13', np.log10)
     .filter_on('column_name_12 < 3')
+    .dropna()
 )
 ```

 This is the API design that `pyjanitor` aims to provide to `pandas` users.
 By using a fluent API design, `pyjanitor` explicitly targets a `pandas`-compatible API that empowers data scientists to express their data processing code using an expressive, domain-specific-language-like (DSL-like) code.

-## `pyjanitor`: History, Design, and Architecture
+By providing data processing routines, we also save time for data scientists and engineers like ourselves, allowing us to accomplish our work faster.

-### History of `pyjanitor`
+## History of `pyjanitor`

 `pyjanitor` started as a Python port of the R package `janitor`, which is a data cleaning package for R users.
 The initial goal was to explicitly copy the `janitor` function names while engineering it to be compatible with `pandas` DataFrames, following Pythonic idioms, such as the method chaining provided by `pandas`.
 As the project evolved, the scope broadened, to provide a defined and expressive DSL for data processing, centered around the DataFrame object as a first-class citizen.
 In addition, “reverse ports” [^7] from `pyjanitor` back to `janitor` are strongly encouraged, to encourage sharing of good ideas that get developed across language barriers.

 [^7]: we am hesitant to call this a back port, because that would imply that `janitor` is an outdated tool.
 By no means is this so.
 Hence, a "reverse" port appears to be the most appropriate replacement name.

-### Architecture
+## Architecture

 `pyjanitor` relies entirely on the `pandas` extension API, which allows developers to create functions that behave as if they were native `pandas` DataFrame class methods.
 The only requirement here is that the first argument to any function be a `pandas` DataFrame object: